civican/legisinfo/44-1/bills/C-21/bill_text.md

 ### Section 37

-  **(1)** An individual may import ammunition — other than prohibited ammunition — **or a cartridge magazine — other than a cartridge magazine that is prescribed to be a prohibited device** — only if, at the time of the importation, they hold a valid licence and produce the licence to a customs officer.
+  **(1)** An individual may import ammunition — other than prohibited ammunition — or a cartridge magazine — other than a cartridge magazine that is prescribed to be a prohibited device — only if, at the time of the importation, they hold a valid licence and produce the licence to a customs officer.

-  **(2)** Despite subsection (1), a non-resident who, at the time of the importation, is 18 years old or older and who does not hold a licence may import ammunition — other than prohibited ammunition — **or a cartridge magazine — other than a cartridge magazine that is prescribed to be a prohibited device** — if they declare the ammunition **or cartridge magazine** to a customs officer by completing the prescribed form containing the prescribed information and a customs officer confirms the declaration in the prescribed manner.
-A declaration that is confirmed has the same effect as a valid licence for the purposes of importing the ammunition **or cartridge magazine**.
+  **(2)** Despite subsection (1), a non-resident who, at the time of the importation, is 18 years old or older and who does not hold a licence may import ammunition — other than prohibited ammunition — or a cartridge magazine — other than a cartridge magazine that is prescribed to be a prohibited device — if they declare the ammunition or cartridge magazine to a customs officer by completing the prescribed form containing the prescribed information and a customs officer confirms the declaration in the prescribed manner.
+A declaration that is confirmed has the same effect as a valid licence for the purposes of importing the ammunition or cartridge magazine.

-  **(3)** If any of the requirements of subsection (1) or (2) are not complied with, the customs officer may authorize the ammunition **or cartridge magazine** to be exported from that customs office or may detain the ammunition **or cartridge magazine** and give the individual a reasonable time to comply with those requirements.
+  **(3)** If any of the requirements of subsection (1) or (2) are not complied with, the customs officer may authorize the ammunition or cartridge magazine to be exported from that customs office or may detain the ammunition or cartridge magazine and give the individual a reasonable time to comply with those requirements.

-  **(4)** If those requirements are not complied with within a reasonable time and the ammunition is not exported, a customs officer shall lawfully dispose of the ammunition **or cartridge magazine**.
+  **(4)** If those requirements are not complied with within a reasonable time and the ammunition is not exported, a customs officer shall lawfully dispose of the ammunition or cartridge magazine.

   **(5)** A customs officer may refuse to confirm the declaration referred to in subsection (2) if, among other things,